cakephp/docs/en/bake/development.rst

 .. note::

-    Bake template files do not use, and are insenstive to, ``asp_tags`` php ini setting.
+    Bake template files do not use, and are insensitive to, ``asp_tags`` php ini setting.

 ``BakeView`` implements the following tags: